Expectation and job roles |

 - contribute as a member of the safeguarding children and young people and children and young people in care teams to develop strong internal policies, guidelines, protocols, and procedures

-- facilitate and contribute (at an appropriate level) to own organisation’s quality assurance activities and multi-agency meetings for effective safeguarding of children and young people and services for children and young people in care; this will involve multi-agency work and recognises the importance of individual organisation and service contribution, and also will include internal governance, learning events, statutory reviews, and inspections
+- facilitate and contribute (at the appropriate leadership level) to own organisation’s quality assurance activities and multi-agency meetings for effective safeguarding of children and young people and services for children and young people in care; this will involve multi-agency work and recognises the importance of individual organisation and service contribution, and also will include internal governance, learning events, statutory reviews, and inspections

-- advise on local safeguarding of children and young people, and services for children and young people in care using knowledge, research and learning from audits, training, learning from poor and exemplary practice, and addresses areas where there is an identified training/development opportunity
+- advise on local safeguarding of children and young people, and services for children and young people in care using knowledge, research and learning from audits, training, learning from poor and exemplary practice, and address areas where there is an identified training/development opportunity

 - work effectively and collaboratively with safeguarding children and young people teams, children and young people in care teams, and partners in other agencies, to conduct safeguarding and children and young people in care training needs analysis, and to commission, plan, design, deliver and evaluate single and multi-agency training and teaching for staff in the organisations covered